Prepaid Expenses and Other Current Assets on the Balance Sheet

 In the course of everyday operating activities, many firms set aside money, or effectively pre-pay for goods or services before they actually receive delivery of them.
 This includes items like employee labor, which the company records into a prepaid salaries account until it cuts paychecks.

 Companies pre-pay many other types of expenses including taxes, utility bills, rents, insurance, and interest expense.
-These may be pooled together and listed on the balance sheet under one "prepaid expenses" heading, although each prepaid item is typically maintained in its own account within the company's general ledger accounting system.
+These may be pooled together and listed on the balance sheet under one "prepaid expenses" heading, although each prepaid item is typically recorded in its own account within the company's general ledger accounting system.

 Prepaid Expense Example